Qafar/Exercises-for-fundamentals-of-Web-apps/README.md

 # Exercises for fundamentals of Web apps
-This repository created for submissions for course Full Stack Open
+This repository created for submissions for course about Full Stack Open